Coconut macaroons are easy to make from scratch. This recipe makes a soft, chewy cookie packed with coconut flavor!

 Cream of coconut may be hard to find in your grocery store.
 I tried the baking section where the sweetened condensed milk is, the Asian section and the whole foods section.
 I finally found it near the Goya beans!
 You can also buy cream of coconut online

-Storing coconut macaroons: Place cookies in an airtight container with parchment paper between layers.
-Store in the refrigerator for 1 week.
+Store cookies in an airtight container with parchment paper between layers.
+Keep in the refrigerator for 1 week.
 Macaroons may also be kept at room temperature, but they won’t keep their flavor and texture as long.

 Serving: 1cookie, Calories: 87kcal, Carbohydrates: 5g, Protein: 1g, Fat: 7g, Saturated Fat: 7g, Sodium: 46mg, Potassium: 71mg, Fiber: 1g, Sugar: 4g, Vitamin C: 1mg, Calcium: 3mg, Iron: 1mg